pmoksana/portfolio-data-engineer/README.md

 With 5 years of practical experience as a project manager and Scrum Master in global, multinational teams.
 I'm transitioning my career to a technical role as a Data Engineer.
-I've built my knowledge in SQL, Python, Machine Learning, Linux, networking, AWS services, cloud infrastructure, and problem-solving.
+I've built my knowledge in SQL, Python, Data science, Linux, networking, AWS services, cloud infrastructure, and problem-solving.
 My passion lies in data science and analysis.

-### Soft skils:
-* 🔹 Facilitate key Agile ceremonies and guide the team in applying Scrum values, ensuring we’re not just doing Agile, but being Agile
-* 🔹 Co-create roadmaps and delivery plans based on team capacity, product goals, and metrics — balancing the short-term sprint rhythm with the big-picture strategy
-* 🔹 Write epics, user stories, and requirements that help align dev work with business value
-* 🔹 Support the Product Owner in backlog prioritization, refinement, and stakeholder alignment
-* 🔹 Foster team connection and psychological safety through regular 1:1s, retrospectives, and open conversations — because delivery follows trust
-* 🔹 Track risks, dependencies, and delivery health — and proactively course-correct when needed

 ### 🚀 Hard Skills & Technical Competencies:

 #### **SQL**
 * **Experience creating data visualizations in Python, using pandas to process data and Matplotlib to generate charts**

 #### **Cloud**
 * **AWS Services:** EC2, S3, IAM, VPC, DynamoDB, RDS, CloudTrail, Config, Trusted Advisor